maZang/PokeSnowdown/Documentation/To Do.md

 ##To Do List

 Below you will find a list of current isues we are working on/could use help on.
+If you feel like you can solve any of these, feel free to help as this is an open source project!

 Finish Implementing Abilities Listed Below -